 Want a Longer Lens?

-If you normally shoot a full-frame camera, but you don’t have a really long lens, grab that APS-C camera you have sitting around and use it with your longest lens.
+If you usually shoot a full-frame camera but don’t have a really long lens, grab that APS-C camera you have sitting around and use it with your longest lens.
 The crop-sensor in the APS-C camera will act as if it’s a teleconverter for your lens – giving it about 1.5x more apparent focal length.

 For example, if I put my 1.5x crop sensor Sony a6300 on my 70-300mm lens, it will have the same field of view as if I put a 450mm lens on my full-frame camera.
 Super easy to do, and it doesn’t cost you a cent!